Can You Interview for a Job While on FMLA

 What FMLA Does Not Do

-Interference and Employer Conduct
+Interference And Employer Conduct

-Key Distinction: Leave Type and Physical Ability
+Key Distinction: Leave Type And Physical Ability

 There’s a practical difference between leave for your own serious health condition versus leave to care for a family member.
 If your leave is due to your own medical condition that prevents you from performing essential job functions, it may be inappropriate for an employer to require you to attend an in-person interview.
-Conversely, if your leave is for caregiving or parental reasons and you are otherwise physically capable, attending interviews may be reasonable.
+Conversely, if your leave is for caregiving or parental reasons and you are otherwise physically capable, attending interviews may be more materially feasible.

 Common Misconceptions and Risk Scenarios

-Myth: “You Can’t Look for a Job While on FMLA”
+Myth: “You Can’t Look For A Job While On FMLA”

 Risk: Inconsistent Behavior and Employer Accusations

-Risk: Internal Interview Requests from Your Employer
+Risk: Internal Interview Requests From Your Employer

 Risk: Employer Policies Claimed to Prohibit Job Hunting